A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Experimental Results

-Figure~\ref{fig:experiment-mu} presents the performance of the algorithms under increasing levels of structural noise, as controlled by the mixing parameter $\mu$ in the LFR benchmark networks.
-Only algorithms with satisfactory performance from the previous experiment were included in this phase.
-MOCD and MogaNET algorithms that performed poorly at $\mu = 0.3$ were excluded, as their performance is expected to deteriorate further with higher noise and their prohibitively long execution times, which exceeded 25 hours for a single run, making them impractical for this analysis.
+\autoref{fig:experiment-mu} presents the performance of the algorithms under increasing levels of structural noise, controlled by the mixing parameter $\mu$ in LFR benchmark networks.
+This parameter determines the proportion of edges that connect nodes to different communities: lower $\mu$ values represent well-separated clusters, while higher values introduce greater inter-community connectivity, making the detection task more challenging.

-Higher values of $\mu$ correspond to a greater proportion of edges connecting nodes across different communities, thereby reducing the separability of community structure and making the detection task more difficult.
-All experiments were conducted on networks with 100{,}000 nodes, averaged over 20 independent runs with different seeds.
-Results include 95\% confidence intervals.
+All evaluations were conducted on synthetic networks with 1{,}000 nodes, using 20 independent seeds for each $\mu \in \{0.1, 0.2, \ldots, 0.8\}$.
+For each configuration, we report the mean values and 95\% confidence intervals of the evaluation metrics.

-As shown in Figures~\ref{fig:experiment-mu}(a) and (b), the proposed HP-MOCD algorithm achieves superior detection quality across most values of $\mu$.
-Both NMI and AMI remain high and stable up to $\mu = 0.5$, indicating strong resilience to moderate levels of noise and community overlap.
-This suggests that HP-MOCD maintains accurate partitions even when the boundary between communities becomes less distinct.
-As expected, all algorithms decline in performance for $\mu \geq 0.6$, where communities are heavily intermixed.
-In this regime, the structural signal weakens, and the task of community detection approaches the limit of observability.
-Though HP-MOCD also degrades beyond this point, it consistently outperforms Louvain and Leiden in NMI and AMI, especially for $\mu = 0.6$ and $\mu = 0.7$, where the difference remains substantial.
+As shown in \autoref{fig:experiment-mu}(a) and (b), the proposed HP-MOCD algorithm achieves high detection accuracy across most values of $\mu$.
+Both NMI and AMI remain high and stable up to $\mu = 0.4$, indicating strong robustness to moderate levels of community mixing and structural noise.
+This suggests that HP-MOCD reliably maintains coherent partitions even when boundaries between communities become less distinct.

-The runtime analysis in Figure~\ref{fig:experiment-mu}(c) shows that HP-MOCD maintains stable execution times across all tested values of $\mu$, demonstrating robustness to changes in edge density.
-In contrast, Louvain and Leiden exhibit more variability, including notable runtime spikes near $\mu = 0.6$, likely due to instability in the community structure causing convergence delays.
-Despite being a multi-objective evolutionary algorithm, HP-MOCD offers competitive and consistent runtime performance.
-This is due to the linear expected time complexity of its genetic operators regarding the number of edges, allowing the algorithm to scale efficiently even as network complexity increases as detailed in Section \ref{sec:proposed_algorithm}.

-Overall, these results confirm that HP-MOCD is well-suited for detecting communities in networks with varying degrees of structural clarity.
-Its resilience to increasing $\mu$ highlights its ability to balance multiple structural criteria without succumbing to premature convergence or overfitting to noise.